dask/dask/docs/source/dataframe-parquet.rst

 Note that for remote filesystems you many need to configure credentials.
-When possible we recommend handling these external to Dask through filesystem-specific configuration files/environment variables (e.g. the ``~/.aws/config`` file for S3).
+When possible we recommend handling these external to Dask through filesystem-specific configuration files/environment variables For example, you may wish to store S3 credentials using the `AWS credentials file`_.
 Alternatively, you can pass configuration on to the fsspec_ backend through the ``storage_options`` keyword argument:

 .. code-block:: python